 My spirituality is as much about silence as it is about words as I find myself connecting to the Divine through the quieted inner life, and I have a deep sense of how my spirit is embodied.
 This means I also struggle to understand people who connect to God using a lot of words, and I have a hard time praying aloud in groups.
-I am hopeful this year that I will figure out how these other forms of ministry that I find difficult might spring more naturally from those I embody with ease.
-I am also aware that this practice depends on the fact that I am able-bodied, and have the financial resources to attend a yoga studio.
+I am hopeful this year that I will figure out how these other forms of ministry that I find difficult might spring more naturally from those I embodied, and have the financial resources to attend a yoga studio.